Web site: evenflo.com

 Evenflo has always been an also-ran in the high chair market, thanks to quality woes and designs that lack pizzazz.

 The Evenflo Convertible high chair is an effort by the company to innovate in this category.
-As the name suggests, this simple chair converts from high chair to table and chair for about $40.
-No bells and whistles here: just a removeable tray and five point harness.
+As the name suggests, this simple chair converts from high chair to table and chair for about $45 to $52.
+No bells and whistles here: just a removable tray and five point harness.

-New this year, Evenflo has released two high chairs: the Quatore 4-in-1 ($130; pictured below) and the Symmetry Elite ($80).
+Next, Evenflo has the Quatore 4-in-1 ($130; series of pictures below).
 The Quatore is a multi-function high chair with four functions: reclining infant seat, traditional toddler high chair configuration, big kid booster (the seat is removable and then can be attached to a dining chair) and a youth seat (the base with the tray and seat removed).
 See pics below for each configuration.
 Parent feedback on this one so far is positive.

-The Symmetry is a more standard high chair with an “ultra-slim fold” down to 8″, a machine washable seat pad, dishwasher safe tray liner (but don’t put the tray in the dishwasher), two recline positions and three tray positions.
-All that for a mere $80.
+The Symmetry Elite ($80) is Evenflo’s more standard high chair with an “ultra-slim fold” down to 8″, a machine washable seat pad, dishwasher safe tray liner (but don’t put the tray in the dishwasher), two recline positions and three tray positions.
+All that for a mere $70 (less online).
 Parents tell us they like the Symmetry, although a few dissenters said the quality of the chair is sub par.
 At this price, it might be a great option for grandma’s house.